datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 There are usually more than one tables in a database.

 They can be joined to build queries where relationships between tables exist.

-Once you understand the basis of SQL syntax and functions when working with a relational database, you will be able to apply techniques to solve real world problems with confidence.

 ---